Would you like to sell more of your artwork?

 Your goal is to have your readers feel as if they know on a personal level.

-In order for you to sell original art online you must:
+For you to sell original art online, you must:

 - Build an online presence

 All of this can be accomplished by writing about your artwork and you as an artist.